fialhovi/fialhovi/README.md

 ## Hi there, I'm Vinicius Fialho 👋

-📚 I'm an Solutions Engineer from Rio de Janeiro, Brazil
+📚 I'm a Solutions Engineer from Rio de Janeiro, Brazil

 🎲 I'm familiar with SQL, BI, Python, Cloud and Databricks